second-state/SSVMRPC/javascript/README.md

 This Javascript code is a wrapper around secondstate.io's Wasm as a service (server) application.
 As you will see below this application can deploy and execute Wasm remotely using only a few lines of code at most.
 The request that you send is received by a service provider (and server that is running secondstate.io's [SSVMRPC software](https://github.com/second-state/SSVMRPC)).
 The SSVMRPC software delivers your request object to secondstate.io's Wasm virtual machine(SSVM).
 Once SSVM has performed the execution a response object is returned to your nodejs environment.

 To deploy and execute Wasm via Node.js, please see the [nodejs implementation of this code](https://raw.githubusercontent.com/second-state/SSVMRPC/master/nodejs/ssvmrpc.js).
 The nodejs implementation is also available on [npmjs.com/package/ssvmrpc](https://www.npmjs.com/package/ssvmrpc).

+## Usage

+To use this client-side javascript code, simply download the [raw source file](https://raw.githubusercontent.com/second-state/SSVMRPC/master/javascript/ssvmrpc.js) and make it acessible at your web page.
 ```
  <script src="/myJavascriptFiles/ssvmrpc.js"></script>
  ```